antonygiomarxdev/open-feature-flags/readme.md

 ### Rolling out new features gradually

-You can use strategies like `PercentageStrategy` to gradually roll out new features.
+You can use strategies like `FeatureFlagStrategy` to gradually roll out new features.
 For example, you could enable a new UI for 20% of your users initially and increase the percentage over time.

 ```typescript
 const isNewFeatureEnabled = await featureFlagManager.isFeatureEnabled('firebase', 'new-ui', { userId: 567 });